 Tornadoes aren't going to calm down when they encounter an open window.
 They're going to blow right through it and never look back.
 But of course, that's the short answer to the question.
 Where, exactly, did we get the idea that opening up a house to equalize pressure in a tornado would work?
 And is there some other strategy that might help?

-First off, you weren't just hearing old wives' tales.
-It really was the standard wisdom for a while that the extreme pressure of a tornado would less affect a house if you opened it up, to allow equalization between outside and in.
+First, you weren't just hearing old wives' tales.
+It really was the standard wisdom for a while that the extreme pressure of a tornado would affect a house less if you opened it up, to allow equalization between outside and in.
 The thought was that if you left your windows closed, the low pressure of the twister would cause the higher pressure in the house to push out [source: Williams].
 The hypothetical result?
 An exploding house.

 Now, when this theory was actually put to the test?
 Researchers found it didn't hold up.
 Leaving windows open actually caused the force of the tornado to push up on the roof of the house, while the gusts of the twister lifted the roof.
 Open windows and doors, in other words, resulted in an airborne roof [source: Williams].